stefan2225/Asrock-X99-Extreme3-Opencore-Hackintosh/README.md

+# !!!!WIP!!!
+# NOT 100% GUARANTEED TO WORK WITH BIG SUR SINCE I DO NOT HAVE THIS HARDWARE ANYMORE, PLEASE TEST ON YOUR OWN HARDWARE!!!
+# ONLY FOR EXPERTS/PEOPLE THAT KNOW WHAT THEY'RE DOING!!!
+ONLY USE THIS AS A BASE FOR YOUR OWN CONFIGURATION!!!
-# Asrock X99 Extreme3 Opencore 0.6.0
+# Asrock X99 Extreme3 Hackintosh Config using the OpenCore Bootloader
 The OpenCore configuration in this Repo is mostly done, there's only a few things you *should* change before you can use this for your hackintosh endeavors.
 I have mostly followed the Dortania Guide for this but there are two exceptions I found out after researching for a while.
-This was only tested with macOS Catalina 10.15.6, Big Sur updates may follow once it officially releases.
-If you are just here for the PCI Initialization patch I have left a plist in the repository root so you can just copy it over to your existing plist.
+If you are just here for the PCI Initialization patch I have left a plist in the repository root so you can just copy it over to your existing plist (no clue if this patch is still needed or even works for Big Sur).

-<font size="1">(Friendly reminder that X99 is a horrible platform in general and that if you want a stable hack please buy something else, even AMD Ryzen was easier to setup that this)</font>

 ## What's already setup and mostly done?
 * [Audio](https://dortania.github.io/OpenCore-Post-Install/universal/audio.html#finding-your-layout-id)
 * [FileVault](https://dortania.github.io/OpenCore-Post-Install/universal/security.html#filevault)
 * [Boot GUI](https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html)
 * Fixed RTC for UEFI Revision 3.70 (SSDT-RTC0-Range.aml)
-  * Cannot guarantee it will work for any older Revision (or newer if they ever release one) since the RTC Registers are usually different with each and every UEFI Release
+  * Cannot guarantee it will work for any other Revision since the RTC Registers are usually different with each and every UEFI Release
 * Sleep should work once you do the required additions I will mention in the next section

 ## What will I have to setup?